Refer to 5–Finding Bad Memories and Healing Issues to identify trauma memories related to your self-control issues listed below.

 Loose UNHEALTHY BELIEFS AND LIES—bind in the opposite

 I can’t do it.
 I’m not capable.
 Others should do it for me.
 It’s not fair.
-(Bind – I can do all things with the help of God.)
+(Bind/put on: I can do all things with God’s help.)

 My life wouldn’t be such a mess if I had any self-control.